 Generalized Anxiety Disorder (GAD)

 Being ‘anxious’ is not a single phenomenon.
-Anxiety is manifested in three different symptoms: physical aspects (ex. chest pains, difficulty in breathing, blurred eye sight), cognitive aspects (ex. negative thinking – “everyone will think that I am weird”), and behavioral aspects (ex. murmuring, avoidance).
+Anxiety is manifested in three different symptoms: physical aspects (ex. chest pains, difficulty in breathing, blurred eye sight), cognitive aspects (ex. negative thinking – “everyone will think that I am weird”), and behavioural aspects (ex. murmuring, avoidance).
 Anxiety and fear are completely normal reactions that signal us when we face danger, but when excessive, they cause mental and physical pain that prevents proper care and disrupts everyday lives.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-V) defines social anxiety as “Persistent, intense fear or anxiety about specific social situations because they believe they may be judged, embarrassed or humiliated.
 They avoid anxiety-producing social situations or endure them with intense fear or anxiety.”